joshbeckman/notes/blog/_posts/2020-06-24-ways-im-available-to-help.md

 Ways I’m available to help BIPOC and women in tech:

 - **Interview advice and practice**.
-I’ve interviewed _many_ people at early- and mid-stage startups for years, so I can help you in situations like that.
+I’ve interviewed _many_ people at both startups and Big Tech for years, so I can help you in situations like that.
 I am very happy to help practice interviews with you or give you advice on how to best approach different interview structures or scenarios.
 - **Mid-career job advice**.
 After your first tech position, you really start getting a handle on how wide the world of tech can be.
 I’m eager to help people figure out the differences in those multiple paths and can share my own experience as a data point to inform your own.
 - **Startup tech evaluations**.
 Many times people in tech are presented with existing or proposed towers of technical debt when they join a company.
 I am happy to help evaluate the soundness of those environments or decisions, in a limited capacity.
 - **Review blog posts or talk proposals**.
 I want to see more writing from everyone in tech, but would be happiest to see those from BIPOC.
 Any help I can give in bringing your voice to the fore I will give.
 I’m not the best proofreader, but can help shape ideas and identify those that would be most interesting to others.